 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the instrument.
 Financial assets and financial liabilities are initially measured at fair value.
-For financial assets and financial liabilities at fair value through profit or loss, transaction costs are immediately recognised in profit or loss.
+For financial assets and financial liabilities are initially measured at fair value.
+For financial assets and financial liabilities, transaction costs are immediately recognised in profit or loss.
 For other financial assets and financial liabilities, transaction costs are included in their initial recognised amounts.